alexmclain/mnf_update/2 - Preparing Primary Data/README.md

 #### Background

-Some surveys do not cover the entire age interval 0 to 59 months and thus are not aligned with the standard definition for the child malnutrition indicators (e.g., 0-5 or 0-12 months not covered).
-To incorporate these surveys, this script runs a linear mixed model on the difference between the 0-59-month prevalence estimate and the estimates at 0-5-, 6-11-, 12-23-, 24-35-, 36-47- and 48-59-month age-groups, using data from surveys with both the 0-59-month prevalence and separate age-group prevalence values.
+Some data sources do not cover the entire age interval 0 to 59 months and thus are not aligned with the standard definition for the child malnutrition indicators (e.g., 0-5 or 0-12 months not covered).
+To incorporate these data sources, this script runs a linear mixed model on the difference between the 0-59-month prevalence estimate and the estimates at 0-5-, 6-11-, 12-23-, 24-35-, 36-47- and 48-59-month age-groups, using data from sources with both the 0-59-month prevalence and separate age-group prevalence values.
 Specifically, this difference was modeled as a function of the full prevalence, age-group and a full prevalence by age-group interaction.
-Model diagnostics showed that the linearity assumption was upheld.
+Model diagnostics showed that these covariates significantly aid in the prediction of the outcomes.
 With the estimated mixed model, the data for missing age groups were then imputed using the data from the observed age groups.
 The prevalence estimate for the full age range was then aggregated using the estimated and observed age-group prevalence rates, for sources with at least one missing age group.

 ##### Script Sections

-This script performs a cross-walk to account for partial age ranges.
-The sections include:
+This script imputes missing age groups to integrate data sources that have partial age ranges.
+Specifically, the sections include:

 1. Loading and formatting the data (lines 12 - 195)
 2. Running linear mixed models to predict missing age groups (lines